Sleitnick/rbxts-streamable/README.md

 const stop = observeChildren(
 	workspace,
 	{
+		// Custom mapping of keys to instance names:
 		Ground: "Baseplate",
 		Spawn: "SpawnLocation",
 	},
 	(children) => {
-		print(children.Ground, children.Spawn);
+		// Use the same keys from above to access the actual instances: print(children.Ground, children.Spawn);
 		return () => {
 			print("Ground and/or spawn no longer present");